Welcome to Denmark

 Nornalup is a small village on the banks of the Frankland River, in the heart of the giant karri and tingle forests of the beautiful Walpole Nornalup National Park.
 Nornalup was first settled by Europeans in 1911 when Frenchman Pierre Bellanger and his wife and children took up land in the area.
 Within the Nornalup Inlet there is excellent boating, fishing and swimming.
 Alternatively you can canoe along the Frankland River that flows through the forest.
 During summer the drive down Nornalup Beach Road to Conspicuous Bay and along the coastal plain passes the only known native stand of red flowering gum trees in Western Australia.

 Denmark has a great diversity of population, making for a huge variety of interests and occupations.
 With tourism being a major industry, many people have developed lifestyles combined with various cottage industries to cater for tourists.
 The main local industries include – tourism, viticulture, horticulture, farming (beef/dairy/sheep/pig/tree), cottage industries and agriculture.

-Denmark was awarded the GWN7 Top Tourism Town (population under 5000) in 2012 and Top Tourism Town for the Environment in 2012.
+Denmark was awarded the GWN7 Top Tourism Town (population over 5000) in 2012 and 2015, and Top Tourism Town for the Environment in 2012.
 Denmark's regard for the environment extends to the conservation and preservation of the great forest trees and wilderness areas.
 The people of Denmark are very much aware of the need to care for our magnificent coastline and all its natural attractions, which bring so many visitors to the area each year.

 Explore the Region